Ernie Hudson: Career

 In 2011, he played Stuart Owens in Torchwood: Miracle Day.

 Beginning in 2015, Hudson was cast in a recurring role as Jacob, an organic farmer who is the romantic interest for Frankie Bergstein (Lily Tomlin) in the series Grace and Frankie.

 Hudson appeared in the 2016 Ghostbusters reboot, playing Bill Jenkins, the uncle of Leslie Jones's lead character Pattie Tolan.

 In 2019, Hudson began starring in L.A.'s Finest, playing the estranged father of Gabrielle Union's character.
 Hudson called it "a very different show", citing the duality of having to protect people as a member of law enforcement while having unresolved relationships that need to be reconciled.
 Spectrum canceled the series after two seasons the following year.

 In August 2019, he confirmed his involvement in Ghostbusters: Afterlife directed by Jason Reitman, joining original cast members Sigourney Weaver, Dan Aykroyd, Bill Murray and Annie Potts.
 Hudson described himself as being welled by emotions after he put on his jumpsuit and proton pack, as he had previously "accepted that [a film] was never going to happen".

 Hudson appeared in the 2022 drama film Prisoner's Daughter, alongside Kate Beckinsale and Brian Cox.

 On March 8, 2022, Hudson was announced as the co-lead in NBC's Quantum Leap reboot.

 In January 2023, Hudson guest voiced a character, Grini Millegi, a Dowutin gangster who was an associate of Cid and oversees Riot Racing on the planet Safa Toma, on Star Wars: The Bad Batch.

 Personal life

 Hudson married his first wife, Jeannie Moore, in 1963, when she was sixteen and he was eighteen.
 They had two sons, Ernie Hudson Jr. and Rahaman Hudson.
 When Hudson and Jeannie divorced in 1976, their sons moved to live with Hudson in California.
 In 1985, Hudson married former flight attendant Linda Kingsberg, and they had two sons, Andrew and Ross.

+On June 8, 2024 (after 40 years the original Ghostbusters was released), a portion of South Fair Avenue (M-139) near Hudson's childhood home in Benton Harbor was given the honorary name "Ernie Hudson Way".